 Some 12-step programs are offered alongside integrated treatment, dedicated counseling, sober coaching, and group therapy.
 It is important to ask what approach any dedicated 12-step group takes.
 Some groups are more religious than others, and some groups also work to offer support for co-existing conditions or traumas.
 When seeking treatment, be sure to ask several questions about 12-step methodology to see if your program of choice fits your needs and personality.

-Inpatient vs. Intensive Outpatient Programs
+Inpatient vs. Intensive Outpatient Treatment options

 Some individuals move directly from detoxification to dedicated inpatient programs.
 These programs offer overnight care and support to help prevent relapse and offer an extension of health care support, along with counseling, case management, and group therapy, along with a number of other possible treatment plans.